-Cepsa and the Montrel industrial group have developed a high-performance hydrocarbon Unloading Management Terminal (UMT), a pioneering system in Spain for the automatic management of liquid fuel unloading in service stations, as well as in other fuel storage facilities.
+Cepsa and the Montrel industrial group have developed a Discharge Management Terminal (TGD) for high-performance hydrocarbons and a pioneer in Spain for the automatic management of liquid fuel discharges at service stations, as well as in other fuel storage facilities.

-Through a touch screen, this new system aids the driver during truck unloading operations, thanks to a smart local control station.
-The entire operation can be carried out safely and without the intervention of station staff, reducing human errors and professionals coming into direct contact with the products.
+This new system , through its touch screen, assists the driver during the tanker unloading operations, thanks to an intelligent local control post, so that he can carry out the entire operation safely and without the intervention of station personnel, reducing human factor errors and direct contact of professionals with the products.

-In addition, the terminal reinforces safety measures in the loading process, thanks to electronic centralized monitoring and control at each stage of the process: automatic receipt of delivery notes, seal verification and confirmation of all necessary safety actions and with the option of remote supervision from a control centre, among others.
+In addition, the Terminal reinforces the security measures in the download process, thanks to the centralized electronic control and monitoring of all stages of the process: automatic receipt of delivery notes, verification of seals or confirmation of all the necessary security actions and with the possibility of remote supervision from a control center, among others.

-The UMT system avoids the risk of contamination between products, as it clearly and safely identifies each hydrocarbon, as well as the volumes loaded into each truck compartment, by communicating with a small encapsulated hardware device supplied by Montrel, called TAG.
-This prevents unloading products that do not match the storage tanks.
+The TGD system avoids the risk of contamination between products since it allows unequivocal and safe identification of each hydrocarbon, as well as the quantities loaded in each compartment of the tank through communication with a small encapsulated hardware device that supplies Montrel, called TAG.
+In this way, it prevents products that do not match the storage tanks from being unloaded.

-Julio Hernández Penide, Head of Technology in Cepsa sales department , noted that “after three years of developing the project, we are very proud to finish the final stage of the system's on-site tests and IT integration, which is another milestone in the development of innovation and technology in our sector ”.
+Julio Hernández Penide, head of technology for Cepsa's commercial area pointed out that “after three years of development of the project, we are very proud to complete the final phase of real tests of the system and computer integration, which It is another milestone in the development of innovation and technology applied to our sector ”.

-Luis A. Víu, CEO of Montrel said that “this innovation represents the culmination and success of the R&D&I work that we have been persistently and tirelessly carrying out in our commitment to innovation and continuous improvement that governs our business".
+For Luis A. Víu, CEO of Montrel, “this innovation represents the culmination and success of the R + D + i work that we have been maintaining with tenacity and effort in the commitment to innovation and improvement continues to preside over our business activity ”.